 If the activity appears unauthorized, monitoring teams can deploy deterrents such as:

-• Escalation to local law enforcement when necessary
+- Escalating incidents to local law enforcement when trespassers do not leave

 Because individuals realize the site is actively monitored and someone is responding, many leave the property before materials are removed.